luileito/swipetest/experiments/README.md

 ### Export datasets

 The `db-export.py` file creates normalized datasets.
-This is what we used to generate the processed data files in https://github.com/luileito/swipedataset
+This is what we used to generate the processed data files (TSV extension) in https://osf.io/sj67f/

 ```sh
 $ python3 db-export.py -h